elastic/integrations/packages/jamf_pro/docs/README.md

 To create a connection to Jamf Pro, an [application must be created](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/API_Roles_and_Clients.html) first.
 Credentials generated during this process are required for the subsequent steps.

+__Permission required for Jamf Pro application__
+- _Read Computer Inventory Collection_: Access to read inventory data from the computer collection.
+- _Read Computers_: Allows the application to access and read data from computers.
+__Jamf Pro API Credentials__
+**client_id** is an app specific ID, it is generated on createin step and available from app settings **client_secret** generated after app is created, it is available only after creation.
+Can be regenerated if lost.

+Permissions can be set up on app creation or can be updated for existing app

 ### Step 2: Integration Setup:
 To set up the  integration 3 fields are required: